Serjik-Developer/ComicsApp-Backend/README.md

 ## Description
 This `Node.js` server using `Express` and `PostgreSQL` provides an API for managing comics.
 It includes authentication with `JWT` and CRUD operations for users and comics.
+This server is necessary for my native Android App application - https://github.com/Serjik-Developer/ComicsApp

 ## Installation
 ### 1. Clone the repository